hashicorp/vagrant/docs/boxes.md

 save it to `package.box` in the current working directory.

 Note that `vagrant package` will not include the Vagrantfile or any files other than the exported virtual machine.
-If you wish to include additional files, use the `--include` option.
+If you wish to include additional files or a Vagrantfile, use the `--include` and/or `--vagrantfile` options, respecitvely.
 An example below:

 {% highlight bash %}
-# We want to include a Vagrantfile into this box
-$ vagrant package --include Vagrantfile
+$ vagrant package --vagrantfile Vagrantfile.pkg --include README.txt
 {% endhighlight %}